SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 === Liquidation penalty

 A liquidation penalty is added to the liquidation price of the position.
-Its aim is to trigger liquidate earlier and avoiding any bad debt on the vault's side.
+Its aim is to trigger liquidate earlier and avoiding any @bad_debt on the vault's side.
 Additionally, any remaining collateral will be distributed within the protocol.

 === Liquidation reward